hemmelig/AnisotroPy/README.md

 <img src="./docs/img/AnilogoBig.png" width="80%">
 </p>

-AnisotroPy is a Python package that provides standard routines for a number of aspects of the study of seismic anisotropy, including: shear-wave splitting analysis, effective media modelling, multiple layer fitting, and the extraction of radial and azimuthal anisotropy from ambient noise results.
+AnisotroPy is a Python package that provides standard routines for a number of aspects of the study of seismic anisotropy, including: shear-wave splitting analysis (to be implemented), effective media modelling, multiple layer fitting, and more.

 The package has been built to provide an efficient pythonic implementation of a number of long-established methods that can be either incorporated into analysis scripts, or used with a high-level dashboard interface.
-Where possible, we have provided parsers for the outputs of a number of established packages for shear-wave splitting analysis.
-This is accomplished via the sibling project AnIO, which provides a standard, unified file format for shear-wave splitting analyses.
+Where possible, we aim to provide parsers for the outputs of a number of established packages for shear-wave splitting analysis.
+This will be accomplished in future via a sibling project, AnIO, which will establish a standard, unified file format for shear-wave splitting analyses.

 Documentation
 -------------